Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60S and 30S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.34 degrees Kelvin in August 2025, compared to 0.35 in July 2025.
+In land locations at latitudes between 60 degrees South and 30 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.26 degrees Kelvin in November 2025, versus 0.27 in October 2025.

 Sample.
-The monthly series presented in the figure has 2,108 data points in total.
-The span of time covered by the series stretches from January 1850 to August 2025.
+This monthly time series has 2,111 observations overall.
+The span of time covered by the series is from January 1850 to November 2025.

 History.
-Here's a snapshot of some simple statistics we calculated on the whole sample: the anomaly had a mean of -0.37 degrees Kelvin; it reached its minimum of -1.00 in March 1911; it recorded a maximum of 0.61 in January 2025.
+Here’s a quick look at some descriptive statistics computed on the entire sample: the anomaly reached its minimum of -1.00 degrees Kelvin in March 1911; it reached its highest level of 0.60 in January 2025; it had an average value of -0.37.

 Latest values